robindittmar/coding_challenge/README.md

 up with the solutions I came up with.

 #### 2025-06-23
-The first thing I did was try to understand which cypher is being used to encode/decode the messages.
+The first thing I did was try to understand which cipher is being used to encode/decode the messages.
-I realized that the sentences look correct in its format (First letter is upper case and the punctuation is correct), and the very first two sentences are actually decoded correctly.
+I realized that the sentences look correct in its format (the first letter is upper case and the punctuation is correct), and the very first two sentences are actually decoded correctly.

-My initial idea was that the setting of the task (travelling through space **and time**) had to do with it.
+My initial idea was that the setting of the task (traveling through space **and time**) had to do with it.
 Maybe the parser was skipping characters due to some memory corruption/off by one error or something along those lines.
-If that was the case though, it would be highly unlikely that the punctuation would stay intact.
+If that was the case, though, it would be highly unlikely that the punctuation would stay intact.
 In addition to that, I do not have any input JSON file, so it is impossible (or at least extremely hard) to derive some weird memory corruption behavior from just the output data.

 After some more inspection I realized that the second word `lbh'yy` contained a language construct that we use in English quite often, as in for example: `you'll`, `we've`, `I'd`.
-Also, the single uppercase `V` letter was a bit suspicious, so I thought of the simplest cypher known to mankind: **ROT13**.
+Also, the single uppercase `V` letter was a bit suspicious, so I thought of the simplest cipher known to people: **ROT13**.

-So I just pasted the encoded text to rot13.com and voilá: We can read the text in plain english :)
+So I just pasted the encoded text to rot13.com and voilà: We can read the text in plain English:)

 #### 2025-06-24
 Today I received the `messages.json` file, which makes it a lot clearer what the exercise is about in detail.
-I feel confident now that I am able to answer the questions of the task and write the code to parse & decode said JSON file (especially since I already figured out the encoding is ROT13)
+I feel confident now that I am able to answer the questions of the task and write the code to parse and decode the provided JSON file (especially since I already figured out the encoding is ROT13)

 My idea currently is to
 1. Parse the JSON file using `gvm-libs`
-2. Transform message objects into custom struct
+2. Transform message objects into a custom struct
 3. Sort messages using the timestamp (id as fallback, if timestamps happen to be equal).
 Looking to use `qsort()`
-4. Decode messages that have `"isEncoded": true` using a custom ROT13 encoder (no explicit decoder necessary, as ROT13 is "symmetrical", just like XORing for example: if you run the operation twice you'll receive back your original input)
+4. Decode messages that have `"isEncoded": true` using a custom ROT13 encoder (no explicit decoder necessary, as ROT13 is "symmetrical", just like XORing for example: if you run the operation twice, you'll receive back your original input)
 5. Iterate over message objects and output decoded messages

 #### 2025-06-26